wkiyola/311_wk6_day1_er/README.md

 2. What does the blue diamond next to the "last_update" column on the "inventory" table represent?

+---It means "last_update" column isn't null and has a value.

 3. How many foreign keys does the "payments" table have?
 How can you tell?

 ---It has 3 foreign keys.
 They can be seen by clicking the 'foreign keys' tab on mysql workbench.

 ##### ER Diagram upload